Witches To Conjure Spells Against Trump Every Waning Crescent Moon At Midnight

 Witches around the world have been invited to take part in a mass spell-casting ritual that will begin at midnight tonight and will continue over each waning crescent moon at midnight until the time that President Donald Trump is removed from office.

-Elle reports that while many people are protesting Trump by speaking up in town halls, phoning their representatives and attending protests, witches have now decided to take part in their own way by casting spells on President Donald Trump in order to force him out of office.
+Elle reports that while many people are protesting Trump by speaking up in town halls, phoning their representatives, and attending protests, witches have now decided to take part in their own way by casting spells on President Donald Trump in order to force him out of office.

 While there have been murmurs for quite some time about witches organizing to partake in spells against President Trump, it was Michael M. Hughes who publicized the most recent series of events.
 Hughes has been quick to explain that his intention and that of other witches is not to physically harm Donald Trump, but to simply stop what he is doing by hopefully having him removed from office.